Spring Tree Sale

 Erosion Control Seed Mix (2 lb. bag) A blend of Birdsfoot Trefoil, Timothy, Tall Fescue, Annual Ryegrass, Alsike Clover, and Red Top.
 Excellent substitute for crownvetch.
 For severe erosion control measures.
 Covers 2000 sq. ft.

 Showy Northeast Native Wildflower & Grass Seed Mix (1 oz. packet) A mix of native wildflowers and prairie grasses that will provide a wonderful display of color from spring through summer.
 This full sun/part shade mixture contains drought resistant species that attain an average height of 2-3 ft.
 Excellent for native meadows and wildflower patches.
 Covers 200 sq. ft.
-For specific details on price and species included in this seed mix visit our website athensswcd.org.
+For specific details on price and species included in this seed mix visit athensswcd.org.

 Pollinator Seed Mixes